 Child Custody in New York

 Child custody refers to the legal responsibility for a child’s care and upbringing.
-Because there is nothing more important than the welfare and hapiness of your child(ren), it is important to understand child custody in New York and how New York courts make decisions related to parenting, including legal custody, physical custody, visitation, and parenting time arrangements.
+Because there is nothing more important than the welfare and happiness of your child(ren), it is important to understand child custody in New York and how New York courts make decisions related to parenting, including legal custody, physical custody, visitation, and parenting time arrangements.
 The attorneys at Donnellan Law, PLLC are prepared to explain the nuances of child custody in New York and create a unique “legal roadmap” to help you reach your child custody goals.

 There are two types of child custody in New York, legal custody and physical custody.
 Legal custody refers to the parent or adult who has the right to make decisions about a child(ren)’s medical and mental health care, religious upbringing, and other major decisions.
 If a Judge orders joint legal custody, both parents make important decisions about the child(ren) together, regardless of where the child(ren) live.
 When a Judge orders sole legal custody, only one parent or adult has the right to make major decisions.